New Rademacher Additions

 Thanks cousin Heather!

-5 Responses to “New Rademacher Additions”
+5 thoughts on “New Rademacher Additions”

 1. Hi my names Preston,and I would just like to say hi.
 It’s nice coming across family members you have never seen or heard from before.
 I believe we are cousins, my Great grandfather is/was Gerred Rademacher and my great-great Aunt is/was Emma.
 They both died before I was born, Gerred died when my dad was roughly around 8.